 History & Mission

-The mission of Discovery Park of America is to enhance the educational experience of children and adults and to inspire them to see beyond their current level of knowledge.
+The mission of Discovery Park of America is to inspire children and adults to see beyond.

 The Robert E. and Jenny D. Kirkland Foundation is Discovery Park’s principal benefactor.
 The Kirklands are long-time supporters of education in the area.
 Their foundation has donated approximately $80 million to the creation of Discovery Park and has created a program of $2-3 million continuing support after opening for operational support and expansion.